 The California Riding and Hiking Train was intended to run the entire length of the state, from Mexico to Oregon.
 While it was never completed San Diego has about 76 miles of the original system that is usable.

 One of those places to access The California Riding and Hiking Trail is accessed through Palo Verde Ranch.
 The trail is accessible between 2728 and 2732 Via Dieguenos, there is a gate on the left side.
 This is Spanish Bit Dr, the "road" to access future lots for additional homes as part of the Palo Verde Ranch community.
-As you follow the trail back towards the creek, there is access down to your right and a rope to help you down and then later back up.
-You have to jump through a creek to get to the actual trail.
+Update: The trail at some point left the road and has been moved to private property, please do not use.

 I was reluctant to hike because I didn't want to slow my friends down and also knew that in order to get back into shape I needed to start somewhere.
 We started around 7:45 and now that the sun is up earlier and it is getting warmer I would start earlier, although the weather was perfect for our hike.
 Even though I haven't hiked forever it is a pretty easy trail with an incline.
 At the creek crossing, it starts out a little rough, but the path becomes clear in about 100 feet or so.